apache/spark/docs/configuration.md

   <td><code>spark.maxRemoteBlockSizeFetchToMem</code></td>
   <td>Long.MaxValue</td>
   <td>
-    The remote block will be fetched to disk when size of the block is above this threshold.
+    The remote block will be fetched to disk when size of the block is above this threshold in bytes.
     This is to avoid a giant request takes too much memory.
 We can enable this config by setting a specific value(e.g. 200m).
 Note this configuration will affect both shuffle fetch and block manager remote block fetch.
 For users who enabled external shuffle service, this feature can only be worked when external shuffle service is newer than Spark 2.2.
-    Default unit: Bytes.
   </td>
 </tr>
 <tr>